 Some sources claim that using wheeled walkers can delay the walking milestone.
 At least one

 Even still, this 2018 study by the AAP suggests that not using baby walkers is an easy way to prevent injury in infants and young children.

 Limit jumper time

-As fun as your baby may find their jumper, it’s not recommended that your baby spend all day jumping.
-Experts recommend limiting their jumper time to just a few short sessions each day that don’t exceed 15 to 20 minutes at a time.
+As fun as your little one may find their jumper, it’s not recommended to let baby spend all day jumping.
+Experts recommend limiting their jumper time to just a few short sessions each day.

 The concern is that, much like in a baby carrier, the jumper’s soft cloth seat can put your baby’s hips in an awkward position that can delay their crawling and walking development.

 With so many jumpers on the market, we know it can be overwhelming to pick the right one for your home.